Black Friday 2018 smart home deals: Bargains on Echo Dot, Google Home Hub, Facebook Portal, Apple HomePod and more

 Netgear's battery-powered Arlo security cameras are a popular pick for home security, and Newegg's offering a good Black Friday deal on a first-gen, three-camera starter kit that'll save you over a hundred bucks.
 The deal starts on Nov.
 21 -- if you miss it, look for an almost-as-good deal at Walmart, where the three-camera Arlo kit will sell for $199.

 This Philips Hue starter kit includes three color-changing bulbs, a wireless remote that docks on the wall like a light switch when you aren't using it, and the all-important Philips Hue Bridge that needs to stay plugged into your router in order to control the lights from your phone or sync them with Alexa, Siri or the Google Assistant.
-It usually costs $190, but Best Buy has it available as an early Black Friday special that you can buy right now for $120.
-That's a terrific deal -- $120 is $30 less than you'd typically pay for just the bulbs.
+It usually costs $190, but on Black Friday, Best Buy will sell it for $120.
+That's a terrific deal -- $30 less than you'd typically pay for just the bulbs.

-If you don't care about the colors and just want to fill out your home with automatable white light, this four-pack of plain, vanilla Philips Hue White bulbs is just $40 at Best Buy, and available for purchase online right now.
-Usually sells for $50, which is already a pretty good deal.
+If you don't care about the colors and just want to fill out your home with automatable white light, this four-pack of plain, vanilla Philips Hue White bulbs will sell for $40 at Best Buy on Black Friday.
+This four-pack usually sells for $50, which is already a pretty good deal.

 Buy a Philips Hue 4-Bulb White and Color Ambiance Starter Kit, get a free $50 Target gift card